-Cloud server providers often define host tiers by the allocated resources, but the differences in the underlying hardware, architecture and performance tuning can result in varying performance even between similar configurations.
+Cloud service providers often define host tiers by the allocated resources, but the differences in the underlying hardware, architecture and performance tuning can result in varying capabilities even between similar configurations.
 The easiest way to measure the real differences between servers is to run a set of tests, i.e. a benchmark, to create simple to read values for comparisons.

 Benchmarking cloud servers help in quantifying the real performance behind the specifications, but a significant part of getting comparable results is to eliminate as many of the variables that could otherwise affect the benchmarks.
 For example:

 - Use the same operating system on each server.

 - Update software to their latest versions.